jonnor/embeddedml/README.md

 Non-uniform feature-calculation costs.
 Ie different sized convolution kernels.
 Convolutions in different layers.
 Classifier hyper-parameters influencing prediction time.
 Ie RandomForest `min_samples_split`/`min_samples_leaf`/`max_depth`.
 Need to specify a cost function.
 Number of features.
 Typical/average depth in tree based methods.
 Number of layers in CNN-like architecture.

 * How to optimize/adapt existing machine learning methods for use on small CPUs.
 Memory usage, CPU, prediction time.
 RandomForest on-demand memoized computation of non-trivial features?
 Approximation of RBF kernel in SVM?
 PDF simplification in Naive Bayes.
+(Recurrent) Convolutional Neural Network.
+How to compress models efficiently?
+How to conserve memory (and compute) by minimize the receptive field of the network?
+Feature selection techniques.
+Sparsity contraints.
+In frequency domains.
+In time domain.
+How to select the right resolution, to minimize compute.
+Frequency domain (filterbands).
+Time domain (window size, overlap).

 # Background